xander-che/zeptogame/README.md

 - [X] Prototype of main daily algorithm and additional functions creation and deploy
 - [ ] Using neural network technologies for forecasting
 - [ ] Code refactoring

+## Note:
+Some parts of the code (links to the sources, login info, telegram-bot token, etc.) are not available for obvious reasons.